RAVI8054/MongoUserHub/README.md

 - POST `/user` - Create user (requires JSON body with firstName, lastName, hobby)
 - PUT `/user/:id` - Update user (requires JSON body with firstName, lastName, hobby)
 - DELETE `/user/:id` - Delete user by ID
 ---
- ## 🧩 Middleware
- - Logs each request method, URL, and status code
- - Validates required fields on POST and PUT

-  ---
-  ## ❗ Error Handling
-- Returns 400 for missing fields
-- Returns 404 for user not found
-- Returns 201 for successful creation
-- Returns 200 for successful fetch, update, or delete
----
-## Testing
-   -Tested using ThunderClient with screenshots included in the submission document.

----
 ## 📁Project Structure
 UserFlowAPI/